3% school funding increase making its way to Reynolds

 “Shortchanging Iowa’s public schools is shortchanging the future of Iowa’s kids.
 That’s the inescapable truth,” said Sen. Herman Quirmbach, of Ames, the top Democrat on the Senate education committee and a former Iowa State University professor.
 “We’re proposing a different set of priorities. … Our priorities and our obligations are to the public school students of Iowa.”

-Since Republicans regained at least partial control of the state lawmaking process in 2011, state general funding for public K-12 schools has increased by an average of 1.9 percent annually.
-Over the previous 38 years, under the current state school funding formula, that funding increased by an average of 5 percent annually, according to the legislative agency’s data.
+Since Republicans regained at least partial control of the state lawmaking process in 2011, state general funding for public K-12 schools has increased by an average of 1.9% annually.
+Over the previous 38 years, under the current state school funding formula, that funding increased by an average of 5% annually, according to the legislative agency’s data.

-The 3 percent increase proposed by legislative Republicans would be the second-largest increase since 2011, trailing only the 4 percent increase implemented for the 2014-2015 school year, according to the data.
+The 3% increase proposed by legislative Republicans would be the second-largest increase since 2011, trailing only the 4% increase implemented for the 2014-2015 school year, according to the data.

 Democrats argue the lower rates of annual funding increases over the past decade-plus have not kept up with inflation, creating fiscal challenges for school districts.

-In addition to their proposed 6 percent increase in per pupil funding, Democrats also pitched amendments that would fund all-day, 4-year-old preschool in all districts, funding boosts for special education programs and per pupil funding for low-income students.
+In addition to their proposed 6% increase in per pupil funding, Democrats also pitched amendments that would fund all-day, 4-year-old preschool in all districts, funding boosts for special education programs and per pupil funding for low-income students.
 All were defeated on party-line votes.

 Similarly, the final vote on Senate File 192 was a party-line vote, 34-15, with Republicans supporting and Democrats opposing.